FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/consensus/rpbft.md

 The rPBFT algorithm selects only a number of consensus nodes for each round of consensus process, and periodically replaces the consensus nodes according to the block height to ensure system security, including two system parameters:

-- 'epoch _ sealer _ num ': the number of nodes participating in the consensus process in each round of consensus.
-You can dynamically configure this parameter by issuing transactions on the console.
+- 'epoch _ sealer _ num': the number of nodes participating in the consensus process in each round of consensus.
+You can dynamically configure this parameter by sending transactions on the console
 - `epoch_block_num`: The consensus node replacement cycle.
 To prevent the selected consensus nodes from being associated with each other, the rPBFT replaces a consensus node for each epoch _ block _ num block.
-You can dynamically configure this parameter by issuing transactions on the console.
+You can dynamically configure this parameter by issuing transactions on the console

 These two configuration items are recorded in the system configuration table.
 The configuration table mainly includes three fields: configuration keyword, configuration corresponding value, and effective block height.
 The effective block height records the latest effective block height of the latest configuration value.
 For example, set 'epoch _ sealer _ num' and 'epoch _ block _ num' to 4 and 10000 respectively in a 100-block transaction.
 The system configuration table is as follows: